Lesson Format

 What happens if I have to miss a lesson?

-2. You may record yourself/student playing your assigned pieces and either text/email me or upload them to the student portal for my review and feedback.
+In the event you must miss a lesson and have a private or semi-private lesson, you may record yourself/student playing your assigned pieces and either text/email me or upload them to the student portal for my review and feedback.
 If you request it before your lesson, I will prepare a customized video lesson during the time I would normally spend with you and send it to you to watch at your convenience.

 Parental Responsibilities